 Hiatus Hernia Symptoms:

-Unlike an abdominal hernia, hiatus hernia rarely produce symptoms.
+Unlike an abdominal hernia, a hiatus hernia rarely produces symptoms.
 This can make them particularly difficult to diagnose.
 However, if you do experience any symptoms they are likely to be as below.

 - Stomach acid

 - Trouble swallowing

 - Air entering the oesophagus

 - Foods or drink that is too hot

 - Spicy food